MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/security-onpremises.md

 ## Network Security

-The following articles explain to secure client, web service, and PowerBI connections over a wide area network using HTTPS and security certificates.
+The following articles explain how to secure client, web service, and Power BI connections over a wide area network by using HTTPS and security certificates.

 [Configuring SSL to Secure the Client Connections](../deployment/configure-ssl-web-client-connection.md)